damato-design/blog/src/posts/colors-dont-solve-problems.md

 Users are more tolerant of minor usability issues when they find an interface visually appealing.
 This aesthetic-usability effect can mask UI problems and can prevent issue discovery during usability testing.
 {% endquote %}

 The difference between the two statments is that the former suggests that its good to hide usability problems with garnish.
 The latter addresses that this is a problem when measuring success accurately.
+I believe that color is part of that avoidable garnish.

+## Full transparency

+I'm color deficient.
+You might have heard of this as color-blindness however, I am not blind to color.
+I do not see the world in only black & white.
+I can see colors, just not as well compared to most people.
+I can appreciate a good synthwave hot pink most of the time.
+However I also don't believe that the world should be black & white.
+Color provides personality and identity.
+There's emotion behind it and often relates to someone's opinion of something looking attractive or replusive.
+It is clearly a driver of some decisions but hardly ones that direct a critical path.

+## Art is not design

+Art is a freedom of an artist's expression; an attempt to convey a feeling through their medium.
+It is commonly an egocentric activity to achieve a desired appearance.
+This is in contrast to design, specifically product design, which is striving for altruism and inclusivity.
+This is supported through pattern recognition and reusing familiar experiences to achieve a goal.
+Design systems are the ultimate solution for achieving this cohesive experience; establishing trust between the user and the product.
+One deviation from past experience could be enough for the user to hesitate on the next step or stop the progress indefinitely.

+In design, form follows function.
+It means that something should be usable before it is beautiful.
+In order to do this, we must identify the problem we need to solve.
+In a qualified user experience practice, this will not begin with designing an interface but with research.
+Interviews, competitive analysis, user personas, and all the truth finding techniques to paint the best picture of the problem so that you can begin to hypothesize a solution.

+## Wirecutting

+After completing a phase of user research, the next task is not jumping into high-fidelity, pixel-perfect mockups.
+I'll coin the term "**wirecutting**" for when a designer cuts out this wireframing step to work on prettier things.
+Wireframing helps visualize the flow and features expected to support the user's goals.
+In this process, it is easy to see when cluttered interfaces appear and the priority of elements reevalutated.
+These are commonly without color and for good reason.
+If it doesn't work in black & white, color isn't going to help.
+Putting gold leaf on a turd, is a really shiny turd.

-Returning to the benefits of wireframing, I believe in a world where wireframes are piped into a tool which creates high-fidelity mockups using the rules and guidance of a design system.
+I believe in a world where wireframes are piped into a tool which creates high-fidelity mockups using the rules and guidance of a design system.
 Amazingly, this world is here in the form of [Uizard](https://uizard.io/).
 Using this tool, designers can avoid the nuiances of following the system guidelines and focus on the experience by wireframing.
+The tool should handle the high-fidelity part of the handoff process.
+For some folks, this may take some of the fun out of the job.
+On the other hand, maybe the job was misunderstood in the first place.

 Of course this assumes a design system is in place.
 So let's now focus specifically in this area.